facelessuser/backrefs/docs/src/markdown/index.md

     1. Backrefs does not use Python's string format directly but mimics the feel for inserting groups into the final output.
     2. Indexing into different captures in Re is limited to `0` or `-1` since Re *only* maintains the last capture.
     3. Raw string (`#!py3 r"..."`) handling for format replace is a bit different for Backrefs compared to Regex.
 Regex treats format strings as simply strings instead of as a regular replace template.
 So while in a regular replace template you can use `\n` to represent a new line, in format strings, you'd have use a literal new line or use a normal string (`#!py3 "..."`) with `\n`.
-Backrefs will actually process back references and format references.
+Since Backrefs allows for its own special back references in format strings, it will also process standard string and Unicode string back references as well.

 The Regex module offers a feature where you can apply replacements via a format string style.